alex18-01/final_project_manual_testing/README.md

 <h4> 1.1.2 Entry criteria defined </h4>

 1. **Implement a Wishlist Functionality for users:**
-   - **Test Environment:** A stable test environment is set up with the latest build that includes the wishlist feature.
    - **Completion:** The development of the wishlist feature is completed and the feature is deployed in the test environment.
-   - **Test Data**: Relevant test data (credentials, products) are available in the test environment.
    - **Design**: UI/UX designs for the wishlist feature are finalized and approved.

 2. **Implement Search Filters for products:**
-   - **Test Environment:** A stable test environment is set up with the latest build that includes the search filters.

    - **Completion:** The development of the search filters feature is completed and the feature is deployed in the test environment.
    - **Filter Criteria:** Define and agree upon the criteria for product filters (size, color, brand, price range etc.) and ensure they are documented.
    - **Design**: UI/UX designs for the wishlist feature are finalized and approved.